US Expat Taxes for Americans Living in Guatemala – What You Need to Know

 If you had a total of at least US$10,000 in one or more foreign bank and/or investment accounts at any time during the tax year, you also have to file FinCEN form 114, otherwise known as a Foreign Bank Account Report or FBAR.

 “Neither residents nor non-residents pay tax on non-Guatemalan earnings.”

 If you pay income tax in Guatemala, there are several exemptions that allow you to pay less or no US income tax on the same income to the IRS.
-The main one is the Foreign Earned Income Exclusion, which lets you exclude the first around US$100,000 of foreign earned income from US tax if you can prove that you are a Guatemalan resident, and the Foreign Tax Credit, which gives you a $1 tax credit for every dollar of tax you've paid in Guatemala.
+The main exemptions are the Foreign Earned Income Exclusion, which lets you exclude the first around US$100,000 of foreign earned income from US tax if you can prove that you are a Guatemalan resident, and the Foreign Tax Credit, which gives you a $1 tax credit for every dollar of tax you’ve paid in Guatemala.
 These exemptions can be combined if necessary.
-Remember though that even if you don't owe any tax to the IRS, if your income is over US$10,000 (or $400 if you're self-employed) you still have to file a federal return.
+Remember though that even if you don’t owe any tax to the IRS, if your income is over US$10,000 (or $400 if you’re self-employed) you still have to file a federal return.

 The US and Guatemalan governments share taxpayer info, and Guatemalan banks pass on US account holders’ account info to the IRS, so it’s not worth not filing or omitting anything on your return.
 The penalties for incorrect or incomplete filing for expats are steep to say the least.